Child Protection Foundation Workshop

 - Recognizing and responding to affluent neglect within international school communities

-Strand A: Managing child abuse in an international school—recruitment, policies and response: Alignment with accreditation standards
+Strand A: Managing child abuse in an international school—recruitment, policies, online safety and response: Alignment with accreditation standards

 Learn how to create effective systems, policies and practices to prevent and respond to harm and abuse within your school community, including safer recruitment practices.